junh1024/junh1024-Documents/Music/How to make (good) mixes.md

 Introduction
 ---
 A mix is when you join multiple songs seamlessly, with a focus on the transitions and keys.
-This guide is for making mixes offline in a DAW.
-So only half of it will be applicable to online mixes in a DJ program.
-But it's easier to perfect your mix and apply more complex techniques to make your mix better, offline.
+This guide is mainly for making mixes offline in a DAW, but half of it will be applicable to online mixes in a DJ program.
+It's easier to perfect your mix and apply more complex techniques to make your mix better, offline.
 This guide was written in mid-2020 and draws on my experiences making a bunch of mixes for about a year, and a few segues since 2015.

+Software
+---
+Beginners can give the [Mixmeister](https://www.mixmeister.com/) series a try, it does one job, but it has helpful BPM features.
+Video editors & destructive editors (like Vegas & Audacity) are NOT recommended because they won't have subtle features helpful for music (e.g, cutting on beats & bars).
+Otherwise, use a proper DAW like [REAPER](http://www.reaper.fm) .
+My [REAPER Quickstart guide](https://i.imgur.com/HA1Oo7D.png) .
+It's a bit different but I like it.
+For live performance, many DJ apps are available.
+[Mixxx](https://www.mixxx.org/) has gotten a lot better over the last 10 years.
+I use Traktor Pro 2 (out of habit from 12 years ago), but only for BPM analysis & library features, so I don't have any strong reccomendations.

 Planning
 ---
 This guide covers constant BPM mixes.
 This is easiest to comprehend & manage.
 There are techniques to join songs of very different BPMs, they won't be covered here.
-If you choose songs of the same genre, that will also be easier, since genre implies some closeness in instruments & BPM.
+If you choose songs of similar genre, that will also be easier, since genre implies some closeness in instruments & BPM.
 I usually make thematic mixes with the theme being genre.
 Pop is a meta-genre ie, songs aren't really close.
 I always have problems with pop.

 You should have at least 2 albums worth of material to join, cuz you will be throwing some away.
 After you've analysed the BPM of your songs, take the average, throw away songs that are >=15% from the average.
 Then set the average as your project BPM in your DAW.
-After you finish your mix, you can take an average & set the BPM again (or use my "Get item BPM.py" weighted average script) to get a more appropriate average BPM, since presumably you've thrown out some songs.
+After you finish your mix, you can take an average & set the BPM again (or use my "Get item BPM.py" weighted average Reascript) to get a more appropriate average BPM, since presumably you've thrown out some songs.

 REAPER & BPM
 ---